cylc/cylc-doc/src/tutorial/scheduling/datetime-cycling.rst

          .. note::

-            There are a number of ways of writing the dependency: This example shows multiple patterns.
+            There are a number of ways of writing the dependency.
+            You can be correct and not look _exactly_ like this.

          .. code-block:: diff